Reasons Your Humidifier is Not Producing Mist

 Another simple way to test whether your cool mist humidifier is working is by placing your palm against the nozzle.
 Since the cool mist is not visible, you can only feel it on your skin.

 If you place your palm against the nozzle, it is going to feel cool on account of the mist coming out.
 If it does not feel cool, the humidifier is not working.

 How do you tell if a humidifier is working?

 Many things can go wrong with a humidifier and cause it not to produce mist.
-However, in many instances, these are the common causes only like no power, no water, poor placement and so on.
+However, in many instances, these are the only common causes, like no power, no water, poor placement, and so on.

 To ensure that your unit works for as long as possible, give it proper maintenance.
 If your TaoTronics humidifier is not misting, try our simple checks to identify the problem.

 A humidifier that won’t mist does not mean its life is over.
-Mostly, it is mineral buildup in the tank, base and in the filters.
+Mostly, it is a mineral buildup in the tank, base, and filters.